sen-uni-kn/specrepair/README.md

 # SpecRepair / A Robust Optimisation Perspective on Counterexample-Guided Repair of Neural Networks
 SpecRepair is a tool for neural network repair.
 It aims at creating neural networks with mathematical safety guarantees.
-Safety guarantees are mandatory for applying neural networks in safety critical domains.
+Safety guarantees are mandatory for applying neural networks in safety-critical domains.
 To obtain such guarantees,
 SpecRepair uses the [ERAN verifier](https://github.com/eth-sri/eran/).
 Repair is based on constrained optimisation using the L1 penalty function method,